The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 The Science & Justice Research Center continues to be an exemplar of how to transform commitments to justice into collaborative research projects.
 We formulate new methods and institutional practices where scientists and engineers work alongside social scientists, humanists, ethicists, artists and diverse public communities.
 SJRC affiliates pursue local, regional, national, and international research collaborations on issues that inform and affect institutional and public policy.

-Funding Faculty, Undergraduate and Graduate Student Research
+Funding Faculty, Postdoctoral, Undergraduate and Graduate Student Research

 SJRC projects and Training Programs support many faculty through course releases and research funds, graduate students with research fellowships, and undergraduate students with paid research opportunities and independent study units.